I like hard SF and no longer mind fantasy / soft SF that much.

 His books have gotten better and better.
 At first he wrote hard space SF, lately he's written bioscience thrillers.
 Eon was absolutely awful.
 The Forge of God was all right, but the sequel Anvil of Stars was awful.
 Darwin's Radio and Vitals were both really enjoyable.
 I plan to read all of his new work, and the sequel to Darwin's Radio.
 Dead Lines was a horror crossover.
 It was just ok.
 Compared to Dan Simmons' horror it was a letdown.

 Arrogant hack.
-The *Xanth* books are ok for 12 year olds. *Bio of a Space Tyrant* is a fucked up thing for a kid to read.
-However, he did write one extremely memorable short story collection, *Anthonology*.
+The Xanth books are ok for 12 year olds.
+Bio of a Space Tyrant is a fucked up thing for a kid to read.
+However, he did write one extremely memorable short story collection, Anthonology.
 I'll never forget the torture story in that one, and a few other stories are just brutal.
-His introduction starts out "I submitted a story in college, and when the professor read it, he just laughed and said, oh, you have an amazing talent, congrats you're a writer"
+His introduction starts out "I submitted a story in college, and when the professor read it, he just laughed and said, 'oh, you have an amazing talent, congrats you're a writer'.
+And that's when I knew I was a real, true writer."

 Darwinia was pretty good.
 But I later read Blind Lake and thought it was pretty terrible.
 Super slow, completely ignored the interesting economic side of the situation, and had a pretty bad ending.
 Also, predictable.